Who I Am

-Born a Mid-Westerner, Carol was raised in the Southern United States.
-She earned a degree in voice and then went on to complete a Master of Divinity Degree with specialties in Pastoral Counseling and Spiritual Formation.
-She was ordained by the Southern Baptist Convention in 1978.
-She then earned a Master in Religion Degree and pursued graduate studies in the fields of Ethics and Women's History.
+Born a Mid-Westerner, I was raised in the Southern United States.
+I earned a degree in voice and then went on to complete a Master of Divinity Degree with specialties in Pastoral Counseling and Spiritual Formation.
+I was ordained by the Southern Baptist Convention in 1978.
+I then earned a Master in Religion Degree and pursued graduate studies in the fields of Ethics and Women's History.

-Beginning in the mid-1980s, She was employed in the areas of child welfare, domestic violence and staff development while continuing to hold various part-time ministry positions.
-She was also a training consultant throughout New York State for the Department of Children and Families and several other agencies.
-She retuned to her home state of Florida and there engaged in full-time ministerial work in the Universal Fellowship of Metropolitan Community Churches.
+Beginning in the mid-1980s, I was employed in the areas of child welfare, domestic violence and staff development while continuing to hold various part-time ministry positions.
+I was also a training consultant throughout New York State for the Department of Children and Families and several other agencies.
+I retuned to my home state of Florida and then returned to full-time ministry in the Universal Fellowship of Metropolitan Community Churches.

-She is now "blissfully retired" and while she retains ordination status as retired clergy, she is no longer active in professional work in churches except as an officiant at ceremonies and celebrations.
+I am now "blissfully retired" and while I retain my ordination status as retired clergy, I am no longer active in professional work in churches except as an officiant at ceremonies and celebrations.

-She is a Level Three Reiki practitioner, a certified Animal Reiki practitioner, and a Follower of the Shamanic Ways.
-She is an energy healer and an artist, poet, writer, public speaker, teacher, musician, and active blogger.
-She lives in Central Florida with little Finian, her best friend and constant companion dog.
-She is a proud mother of one son and daughter-in-law, and a happy grandmother of two delightful grandchildren.
+I am a Level Three Reiki practitioner, a certified Animal Reiki practitioner, and a Follower of the Shamanic Ways.
+I am an energy healer and an artist, poet, writer, and public speaker.
+I live in Central Florida with little Finian, my best friend, Emotional Support Animal, and constant companion dog.
+I am a proud mother of one son and daughter-in-law, and a happy grandmother of two delightful grandchildren.

-Her story includes recovery from prescription drug abuse and alcoholism for over 34 years.
-She is also a survivor of a lifetime of mental illness and has explored the relationship between mental illness and spirituality for decades.
-She recently published her first book (a memoir): The Journey of a Wounded Healer: the Mystical Web of Mental Illness and Spirituality.
-(See more about her book here.)
+My story includes being in recovery from prescription drug abuse and alcoholism for over 34 years.
+I am also a survivor of a lifetime of mental illness and has explored the relationship between mental illness and spirituality for decades.
+I recently published my first book (a memoir): The Journey of a Wounded Healer: the Mystical Web of Mental Illness and Spirituality.
+(See more about that book here.)